plone/documentation/develop/plone/content/uid.rst

 * http://stackoverflow.com/questions/8618917/portal-catalog-unique-ids-for-both-archetypes-and-dexterity-content

-UUID Acquisition problem with Dexterity Content Types
+UUID Acquisition Problem With Dexterity Content Types
 =====================================================

 Make sure your Dexterity content type has the `plone.app.referenceablebehavior.interfaces.IReferenceable <https://github.com/plone/plone.app.referenceablebehavior/blob/master/plone/app/referenceablebehavior/interfaces.py>`_ behavior enabled.

 If not, when querying for an object's UUID, you will get its parent UUID.

 Then you can end up with a lot of objects with the same UUID as their parent.

 If you run into this issue, here's an easy upgrade step to fix it::